How are your programs operating during the COVID-19 pandemic?

 We welcome conversations with parents about their child’s needs to help determine if Wilderness Awareness School is the right match for you.
 We work with neurodiverse children if they are able to participate without needing an aide or a significant amount of accommodation.
 We recognize that at this time, we are not able to accommodate all of the physical, emotional, and cognitive needs of all people.
 We will be happy to hear what kind of experience you are seeking for your child and if Wilderness Awareness School might be a good fit for you.
 Please contact [email protected] as early as possible to see if we can accommodate your child’s needs.

 Where do I find information about scholarships and payment options?

 Payment options are outlined on our Registration Policy page.
 This is also where you can find information about scholarships and the scholarship application.

 How old does my child need be in order to volunteer at a WAS summer camp?

 We love our volunteers!
 They are a vital part of our school.
-The age requirement to volunteer at half-day camps is 13.
-For full-day camps, the age requirement is 14.
-For more information about volunteer opportunities and to access the application, check out the Volunteer page.
-You can also contact Sam Bowman, our Volunteer Coordinator, at email@example.com.
+The age requirement to volunteer is 14.
+For more information about volunteer opportunities and to access the application, check out the page for School Year Program Volunteers.
+We also welcome Summer Camp Volunteers.
+You can contact Sam Bowman, our Volunteer Coordinator, at [email protected] with any questions.